CalPlug/Microsemi_SmartFusion2_DigikeyBoardDemo/toolkit/ESP_FWProg/README.txt

 A version of this firmware has been released as a programmable flash file - press this up to the Microsemi SF2 Digikey Maker board PCB using FlashPro Software (https://www.microsemi.com/products/fpga-soc/design-resources/programming/flashpro#software) or build the project and upload with Libero SOC 11.8 SP2.  (see this directory: \toolkit\ESP_FWProg\designer\SF2_MSS_sys\export)
 74880 is the baud rate for debug messages from the ESP01 bootloader

+Note:  Observe upload settings for each board in Arduino.
+This is important to make sure communications works even with proper connectivity.
+Make sure you are uploading to the poper board - the serial port number is a quick indication of this.
+See screenshots in the Documents folder